How To Stop Constipation Naturally With These 11 Great Foods

 That’s right – you can indulge.
 I’m not talking about movie theater popcorn however.
 I’m referring to plain popcorn that’s popped by you in your own skillet or popcorn maker.

 Popcorn is actually a terrific source of carbohydrates as it ranks in low on the GI index and comes in with a hearty dose of fiber as well.
 It’s also relatively easy to digest and break down and best of all, it is another great lower calorie option for those who are looking to lose weight.

 The only caveat?
 You don’t want to go adding butter or popcorn spices or seasoning to it if you are using this to help manage your constipation.
 Those additions could make your constipation problem worse, so eat it completely plain.

 After a while of serving it this way, chances are you’ll learn to appreciate the taste of the actual popcorn and won’t even miss the high calorie, high sodium add-ons it normally comes with.
-If you want to see how to stop constipation, popcorn should be added to your diet.
+If you want to see how to stop constipation, popcorn is another food that makes you poop and should be added to your diet.

 3. Can’t Beat Beans

-A great food for anyone to eat more of, beans are well known for their ability to help get things moving along.
+A great food for anyone to eat more of, beans are well known as a food to help you poop.
 While some people do get more gassy when eating beans, they are filled with dietary fiber of both the insoluble and soluble variety making them all-stars as far as regularity is concerned.

 Often what contributes to constipation in many diets is having an over-abundance of meat protein and a lack of high fiber fruits and vegetables.
 While beans certainly aren’t a fruit or vegetable, the fact is they do contain protein, so if you opt to swap out some of the animal protein you normally eat for some beans instead, this can go a long way towards helping you promote greater regularity.